 Welcome to this amazing island.

 Bornholm is a unique and special part of Denmark.
-Wonderful landscapes with rocky cliffs typical for the whole of Scandinavia, Mediterranean vegetation, cheerful and open-minded inhabitants and the local dialect are the showcase of this sunny island.
+Wonderful landscapes with rocky cliffs typical for the whole of Scandinavia, Mediterranean vegetation, cheerful and open-minded inhabitants, and the local dialect are the showcase of this sunny island.
 Neat and peaceful towns, full of small houses and charming streets, breathe an atmosphere of peace and idyll.

-A 140-kilometer long coast with wide sandy beaches and unique rock formations, as well as the atmosphere of peace prevailing everywhere, guarantee a great holiday.
+A 140-kilometre long coast with wide sandy beaches and unique rock formations, as well as the atmosphere of peace prevailing everywhere, guarantee a great holiday.
 The size of the island makes it close to everything, and within half an hour you can reach any of Bornholm's many attractions.
-But not only beautiful landscapes and nature are the attractions of this island - there are over 235 km of perfect bicycle routes adapted to the needs of families with children and experienced cyclists, as well as picturesque pedestrian paths waiting for the active.
-The opportunities for rock climbing, golfing, diving in perfect conditions and sea kayaking are a magnet for the adventurous.
+But not only beautiful landscapes and nature are the attractions of this island - there is over 235 km of perfect bicycle routes adapted to the needs of families with children and experienced cyclists, as well as picturesque pedestrian paths waiting for the active.
+The opportunities for rock climbing, golfing, diving in perfect conditions, and sea kayaking are a magnet for the adventurous.

-This small island with an area of 588 km2 for more than a hundred years has attracted tourists not only with beautiful views and active leisure, but also with its history.
+This small island with an area of 588 km2 for more than a hundred years has attracted tourists not only with beautiful views and active leisure but also with its history.
 Hammershus is waiting for visitors - the largest complex of medieval ruins in Scandinavia, which is located in the northernmost place - Hammeren.
 Also Jons Kapel - is one of the most visited attractions in Bornholm.

-Bornholm is also known for its rich culture and tradition - ubiquitous galleries, museums and local producers have a lot to offer.
-Bornholm's culinary art is an attraction in its own right, visit the numerous shops selling local products and try the excellent food served in smokehouses and restaurants, tasty beer from the local brewery or wine from the local vineyard, handmade chocolate, organic ice cream and Bornholm tapas.
+Bornholm is also known for its rich culture and tradition - ubiquitous galleries, museums, and local producers have a lot to offer.
+Bornholm's culinary art is an attraction in its own right, visit the numerous shops selling local products and try the excellent food served in smokehouses and restaurants, a tasty beer from the local brewery or wine from the local vineyard, handmade chocolate, organic ice cream and Bornholm tapas.

-Art lovers will surely satisfy their thirst by visiting numerous museums, galleries and workshops that promote the art of local artists.
+Art lovers will surely satisfy their thirst by visiting numerous museums, galleries, and workshops that promote the art of local artists.